Drug- and alcohol-impaired driving legislation changes

 Information on other changes to federal impaired driving laws is available on the Government of Canada website.

 Provincial impaired-driving changes

-If passed, proposed changes to Alberta's Traffic Safety Act would include:
+Changes to Alberta's Traffic Safety Act include:

 - Expanded zero tolerance for drivers in the Graduated Driver Licensing (GDL) program.
-In addition to zero tolerance for alcohol, there would be zero tolerance for cannabis, cannabis/alcohol combination and illegal drugs in the blood stream.
+In addition to zero tolerance for alcohol, there will be zero tolerance for cannabis, cannabis/alcohol combination and illegal drugs in the blood stream.

 - Provincial sanctions for drivers with a blood drug concentration or blood drug/alcohol concentration over the limits outlined in regulations under the Criminal Code of Canada.
-The sanctions would be the same as those for existing criminal impaired-driving offences, such as alcohol-impaired driving, including:
+The sanctions will be the same as those for existing criminal impaired-driving offences, such as alcohol-impaired driving, including:

 - immediate licence suspension

 - vehicle seizure

 - remedial education

 - An immediate 90-day, fixed-term licence suspension for drivers who meet the criteria to be charged for impaired driving under the Criminal Code of Canada, followed by participation in a one-year provincial ignition interlock program.
 Drivers who do not participate will remain suspended for the year.
 This replaces the previous sanction that suspended a driver's licence until the outcome of criminal court proceedings.

 The new traffic safety laws will come into effect in 2018.

 Impaired driving is impaired driving, no matter what the substance may be.